ably-labs/ably-postgres-connector/README.md

 );
 ```

-- Update the DB & Ably credentials in the `config/default.json` file, you don't need to change the ablychannel config part if you're using the `users` table.
+- Update the DB (if using docker-compose, then the DB config don't need any changes) & Ably credentials in the `config/default.json` file, you don't need to change the ablychannel config part if you're using the `users` table.

 - Running